Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 }
 ```
 `state` defined in line (1) is not a real struct, because it is not defined as a constant with ::
-This can be a useful grouping for data that only has one copy, and when creating complex data structures mixing anonymous unions and structs together (see line (2)).
+This can be a useful grouping for data that only has one copy, or when creating complex data structures mixing anonymous unions and structs together (see line (2)).

 ## 12.16 Member procs
-Unlike C++, Java, or any other object-oriented language, structs do not have member functions associated with them.
-There is no concept of functions “belonging” to a particular object.
-Functions can be declared inside structs, but functions inside structs are only using the struct as a namespace.
+Unlike classes in C++, Java, or any other object-oriented language, structs in Jai do not have member functions associated with them.
+There is no concept of functions “belonging” to a particular struct object or any other datatype.
+Functions can be declared inside structs, but these are only using the struct as a namespace.
+So its use is not recommended.

-> Unlike classes in other languages, Jai does NOT have member functions: there is no concept of functions "belonging" to a particular struct or datatype.
-So it's better to not define a procedure inside a struct.

-Here is an example of showing what is possible, but it is not recommended:
+Here is an example of showing what is possible:
 See *12.14_member_procs.jai*:
 ```c++
 #import "Basic";